 Amy grew up amid war and scarcity.
 “I ran through gunshots,” she recalls.
 ‘I never had a bedroom or bed.
 I had to share a small amount of food with 20 other kids.
 I don’t recall wearing shoes going to school.
 My childhood was completely ripped from me and none of it was my choice.”

 Amy, 42, came to the United States in 2007 on an immigrant visa, became an American citizen, and began working with the International Rescue Committee.
 For the last four years, she ran the IRC’s resettlement office in Garden City in southwest Kansas where, with the support of the local community, the office resettled approximately 250 Burmese, Somali, Sudanese and Congolese refugees.
 For the first 90 days after refugees arrive to the U.S., resettlement agencies like the IRC help them restart their lives and settle into their communities.

-But last month, the office was forced to close after the Trump administration limited the number of refugees admitted into the U.S. On Sep.
-17, the administration announced its intention to further reduce the number of refugees to 30,000 in 2019—a 33 percent drop from last year’s record-low ceiling of 45,000.
+But in the fall of 2018, the office was forced to close after the Trump administration limited the number of refugees admitted into the U.S. The administration has set the 2019 refugee admissions ceiling, the number of refugees the country will aim to resettle, at just 30,000.
+That’s a 33 percent drop from last year’s already record-low ceiling of 45,000.

 “Without an office that provides specialized services to refugees and to the community, how’s integration going to happen?”
 Amy asks.